Group Health is a managed care medical insurance plan, which means:

 Group Health Cooperative offers the following three types of health plans for UW employees and their dependents.

+Compare the per-visit costs of some in-network benefits for PEBB's medical plans.
 Note: Some copays and coinsurance do not apply until after you've paid your annual deductible.
-Call your plan directly for more information on specific benefits, including preauthorization requirements and exclusions.

 Disclaimer: The information on this page does not substitute for official plan documents.
 If there is a conflict between the information on this site and an official plan document, the official plan document will govern.
 Refer to the Benefits Forms & Publications page.

 Plan availability and eligibility may change depending on your employment status and/or actions of the Washington State Health Care Authority (HCA), the agency that purchases and coordinates health insurance benefits for public employees, including employees of the University of Washington, through the Public Employees Benefits Board (PEBB) program.